HumaIlyas/Project-1/README.md

     The colors and fonts chosen are easy to read and accessible, which are validated by running the website through lighthouse and devtools.
 </ul>

+{screen shots for accessibility testing}

 ## Issues found during site development
 Add information here.....

+{Screen shots to show issues}

 ## Deployment
 The website was deployed on GitHub pages.
 Gitpod was used as a development environment where all the changes were committed to git version control system.
 The push command was used in Gitpod to save changes into GitHub.
 The following steps were taken to deploy the website: